Heading to the Festival

-PSF’s season runs from the end of May to the first week in August.
+PSF’s 2024 season runs from May 29 to August 4.
 The PSF administrative staff works year round.

 How can I order and buy tickets?

-Patrons can call the Box Office at 610.282.WILL (9455) during normal business hours, with extended hours added at the beginning of the season.
+Patrons can call the Box Office at 610.282.WILL (9455) during normal business hours (9:00am to 5:00pm).
 Weekend hours vary, but you may always leave a voice mail for a prompt response from our staff when they return.
 Beginning in spring, tickets can also be purchased online with a Visa, Discover, American Express or MasterCard.
-Once the order is automatically processed by our system, patrons will receive confirmation e-mail.
+Once the order is automatically processed by our system, patrons will receive a confirmation e-mail.
 Our online ticketing system will offer you the best available seats and give you the option to purchase those seats, pick your own seats, or to keep looking if the seats aren’t satisfactory.
 Your tickets will either be mailed to you or made available for pick-up at our Will Call depending on when you make your purchase.

 If you are calling the Box Office from a rotary dial phone or having touch tone phone issues when calling the Box Office, please use the following alternate Box Office phone number: (610) 282-3192.

 What happens if I buy a ticket, then I can't go to the theatre on that date?

 PSF has an easy exchange policy.
 Single ticket holders pay a $5 fee per ticket; plus any upcharges if moving to a more expensive performance or seating location.

 Does PSF offer any gift certificates?